 Companies must attend claims in 15 days or they will receive fines, how does this affect their operations? | ECONOMY

 As of May 21, the Ley 31435which modifies the deadlines for a company to meet the claims and complaints filed by its consumers.
 That is how you are have 15 working days since they receive the comments to respond to them, without having the possibility of extending this period.
-Previously, the rule established a term of 30 calendar days that could be extended for up to 30 additional days if the company requested it.
+Previously, the rule established a term of 30 calendar days that might be extended for up to 30 additional days if the company requested it.

 If they do not manage to meet the claims within the required period or if they do not respond, they will be fined for amounts that depend on the fault and the size of the company.